emeric-martineau/rust-prepack-ide/README.md

 If you don't want use Docker or you can't, you can use scripts to install Atom plugins, you can run `install-scripts/install-atom-plugin.sh` script.

+To install IntelliJ plugins, you can run `install-scripts/install-intellij-plugin.sh` script.

 To install Rust, run `install-scripts/install-rust.sh` script.